zackstout/beatles-songwriting/README.md

 - _"There is only good music, and bad music."_ - Miles Davis
 - Mixolydian emerges both from blues (cf. A Hard Day's Night, b3) and country (3 and 6 and b7).
 - 🎵 I'm a loser
-- 🎵 Good morning, good morning
+- 🎵 Good morning good morning

 #### More Mixolydian - folk flavors, pedals and 'Indian-esque drones'